Last Updated on

 Why Clutter Causes Stress

 It’s no surprise that constantly seeing piles of stuff build up in our home—whether it be papers, toys, loose pictures, laundry, gadgets, etc.—can take a toll on us, but the reasons are more complicated than you would think.
-Messy homes can leave us feeling anxious, helpless, overwhelmed, embarrassed, ashamed, and/or guilty.
+First, it’s important to recognize that the clutter could be linked to emotional issues we are having, such as perfectionism, avoidance, and indecisiveness.
+Then the clutter can leave us feeling anxious, helpless, overwhelmed, embarrassed, ashamed, and/or guilty.
 Many of us may not even recognize that the clutter is the source of our stress, especially if it’s been part of our environment for so long.

 Clutter causes us to feel stressed because it: